Texas to end health program if Planned Parenthood participates

-AUSTIN, Texas, Oct 18 (Reuters) - A Texas health program that serves more than 100,000 low-income women will shut down if Planned Parenthood is allowed to continue participating, the state’s health and human services chief said on Thursday.
+AUSTIN, Texas (Reuters) - A Texas health program that serves more than 100,000 low-income women will shut down if Planned Parenthood is allowed to continue participating, the state’s health and human services chief said on Thursday.

 Planned Parenthood has asked a federal appeals court to reconsider a lower court ruling that allows Texas to ban it from the program.